Early childhood workforce supports

 Strategy overview

-- Setting hiring standards: Within the early childhood workforce, most publicly funded preschools (ages 3-4) are required to hire credentialed staff (often a bachelor’s degree or equivalent, along with a teaching license).
-However, for other early child care, there is significant variation in credential requirements across states and even jurisdictions; this dynamic creates a challenge in cultivating a workforce of a consistently high quality.
+Setting hiring standards: Within the early childhood workforce, most publicly funded preschools (ages 3-4) are required to hire credentialed staff (often a bachelor’s degree or equivalent, along with a teaching license).
+However, for other early education settings, there is significant variation in credential requirements across states and even jurisdictions; this dynamic creates a challenge in cultivating a workforce of a consistently high quality.

-- Recruiting talent: Hiring high-quality early childhood educators is a challenge in many jurisdictions, with traditional recruiting efforts (i.e. on social media, at career fairs hosted by local colleges) yielding limited results.
-Increasingly promising approaches include apprenticeship and pipeline programs, which are often public-private partnerships between funders, school districts or preschool networks, and colleges or other credentialing institutions.
+Recruiting talent: Hiring high-quality early childhood educators is a challenge in many jurisdictions, with traditional recruiting efforts (i.e. on social media or at career fairs hosted by local colleges) yielding limited results.
+Increasingly, promising approaches include apprenticeship and pipeline programs.
+These are often public-private partnerships between funders, school districts or preschool networks and colleges or other credentialing institutions.
 These programs actively recruit high school students or recent graduates to train for a career in early childhood education through formal coursework, classroom experience, and mentorship; they are typically low- or no-cost to participants.

-- Training educators: Increasingly, child care centers and preschools seek to hire credentialed staff because programs delivered by trained educators are associated with improved outcomes for children.
+Training educators: Increasingly, child care centers and preschools seek to hire credentialed staff because programs delivered by trained educators are associated with improved outcomes for children.
 Before taking on full-time employment, many candidates receive formal training through college, apprenticeship, or pipeline programs, including academic coursework and student teaching.
 Candidates may also earn specialized credentials to work with specific subgroups, like children with disabilities or English language learners.
+Ongoing on-the-job training for qualified practitioners around curriculum and best teaching practices can help ensure a consistently high-quality workforce.

-- Retaining educators: Robust on-the-job training and other opportunities for growth (like leadership) are common retention strategies for early childhood programs, alongside increased pay and retention bonuses.
-On-the-job training can include coaching/mentoring, scholarships or paid time off to pursue supplemental training (i.e. to earn a credential for a specific curriculum), and on-site professional development (like skill-building workshops).
+Retaining educators: Common retention strategies for early childhood programs include robust on-the-job training and other opportunities for career advancement or growth, alongside increased pay and retention bonuses.
+On-the-job training can include coaching or mentoring, scholarships or paid time off to pursue supplemental training (i.e. to earn a credential for a specific curriculum), and on-site professional development (like skill-building workshops).

-Multiple systematic reviews and rigorous evaluations of individual early childhood workforce supports found positive impacts on educational outcomes for children.
-More rigorous evaluation is needed to assess magnitude and duration of effects.
+Multiple systematic reviews and rigorous evaluations of individual early childhood workforce supports found positive impacts of professional development on educational outcomes for children.
+More rigorous evaluation is needed to assess the magnitude and duration of effects, particularly for the impact of wider workforce support offers on child outcomes.

 A 2020 systematic review found professional development for early childhood educators was associated with improved educational outcomes for children, including school readiness and social-emotional learning.

-A 2017 systematic review found that the education level of teachers is positively correlated with the quality of early childhood education.
+A 2017 systematic review found that the qualification level of teachers is positively correlated with the quality of early childhood education.

 Before making investments in this strategy, city and county leaders should ensure it addresses local needs.